After your bachelor

 You will know exactly how goods or services can be conveyed from A to B in the best, cheapest, safest and fastest possible way.
 You can start your career, for example as a logistics analyst, planner, ICT consultant, purchase manager, supply chain manager or project manager.

-After successful completion of the Logistics Engineering degree programme you are entitled to the degree Bachelor of Science.
+After successful completion of the Logistics Engineering degree programme you are entitled to the degree of Bachelor of Science.

 Like to know more?
 After your bachelor.